Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and Russian Area Sudies.

 Rebirth and a Meteoric Rise

-In a year where surprises unfolded in Africa, 2012 saw developing nations emerge, particularly for one country continuing its emergence from the wilderness.
-The first African nation to make significant strides did so eight days into 2012.
-Before the 2012 Africa Cup of Nations kicked off, Sao Tome e Principe kicked off qualifying for the 2013 Africa Cup of Nations in a preliminary match at home against Lesotho.
+In a year where surprises unfolded, one African nation continued its emergence from the wilderness.
+This nation began significant strides did so on Jan.
+8, 2012.
+Before the 2012 Africa Cup of Nations kicked off, Sao Tome e Principe commenced qualifying for the 2013 Africa Cup of Nations.

-If Sao Tome e Principe's reemergence from the wilderness was terrific, then the Central African Republic had a rise that was meteoric considering that at one point in 2010, the Central African Republic ranked 202nd.
-With qualifying victories over Algeria and Tanzania, the Central African Republic cracked the top 100 and missed out on qualification for the 2012 Africa Cup of Nations.
+If Sao Tome e Principe's reemergence from the wilderness was terrific, then the Central African Republic had a meteoric rise.
+At one point in 2010, the Central African Republic ranked 202nd.
+With qualifying victories over Algeria and Tanzania, the Central African Republic cracked the top 100 and missed out on the 2012 Africa Cup of Nations.

-In 2012, the Central African Republic proved that its rise was no fluke, particularly in June.
-On June 2, the Central African Republic won its first-ever World Cup qualifier.
-The 2-0 victory over Botswana was the Central African Republic's first World Cup qualifying game in 12 years, with both goals coming from Foxi Kethevoama.
+In 2012, the Central African Republic proved that its rise was no fluke.
+On June 2, the Central African Republic won its first-ever World Cup qualifier, a 2-0 victory over Botswana in its first World Cup qualifying game in 12 years, with both goals coming from Foxi Kethevoama.
 His third goal came in the second leg of an Africa Cup of Nations qualifier against Egypt later in the month that knocked out the seven-time champions.

 Only Burkina Faso stood between the Central African Republic and a shock berth.
 In September, the Central African Republic continued its impressive year after Vianney Mabide scored the only goal in the first leg.
 In October, the Central African Republic was up 2-0 on aggregate after Manga opened the scoring seven minutes into the second leg in Ouagadougou.
 Ranked 49th in the world at the time, the Central African Republic fought bravely to defend the lead, but Alain Traore proved decisive in this series with his two goals.
 Heading into extra time, the Central African Republic was still on course to reach the tournament on away goals.
 However, Traore's second goal came in stoppage time and denied the Central African Republic a shock qualification.

-Despite the defeat, the Central African Republic had emerged at last.
+Despite the defeat, the Central African Republic had emerged.